abunuwas/battlinghashtags/README.md

 is not bad for prototyping, but for a real application it would be preferable to use something more robust, such as PostgreSQL.
 10. The application doesn't have yet any tests.
+11. The application doesn't have yet a REST API, but one will be added very soon.